MicrosoftDocs/defender-docs/defender-office-365/quarantine-admin-manage-messages-files.md

 In the **Block sender** flyout that opens, review the information about the sender, and then select **Block**.

 > [!TIP]
 > The organization can still receive mail from the blocked sender.
-Messages from the sender are delivered to user Junk Email folders or to quarantine.
+Messages from the sender are delivered to user Junk Email folders or to quarantine depending on the policy precedence here https://learn.microsoft.com/en-us/defender-office-365/how-policies-and-protections-are-combined?view=o365-worldwide#user-allows-and-blocks .
 To delete messages from the sender upon arrival, use [mail flow rules](/exchange/security-and-compliance/mail-flow-rules/mail-flow-rules) (also known as transport rules) to **Block the message**.

 #### Remove senders from user Blocked Senders lists from quarantine